daq-tools/kotori/doc/source/setup/docker.rst

 Prerequisites
 *************

-This will give you Mosquitto, InfluxDB, MongoDB, Grafana, an improved Grafana map panel plugin, and a command alias for invoking Kotori.
+This will give you Mosquitto, CrateDB, InfluxDB, MongoDB, Grafana, an improved Grafana map panel plugin, and a command alias for invoking Kotori.

 In order to invoke the auxiliary services, run::